Loading...

 Permalac is a very versatile coating.
 It can be applied to metal, masonry, and wood.
 It can also be applied over paints (acrylic, latex, and solvent) and patinas.
 Substrates need to be clean and dry before applying Permalac.

-Permalac should be applied at temperatures above 50°F. In hot conditions, a slow thinner such as #69 should be used.
+Permalac should be applied at temperatures above 50°F. In hot conditions, a slow thinner such as #69 should be used as well as a retarding thinner such as the #500 (will help slow the cure rate to keep a uniform finish).

 What is the cure time for Permalac?2021-05-18T14:31:49+00:00